g-onelli/HW4-345/Hw5/README.md

 but test scripts like those did allow me to see clearly and quickly whether my change caused what I wanted it to in the code.

 3. What implementation, testing, and integration methods might you want to try again in the future on another project?
+I think I would want to try writing more sophisticated testing methods and developing them earlier than I did.
+I still have the habit of creating tests after the fact rather than before hand and not giving them a fair amount of attention.
+In the future I would like to change that habit so I better and more efficient methods for testing.

 **Process**